ecrespo/mcp-joke-server/.junie/guidelines.md

 - `utils/model.py` defines `Joke`, `Jokes`.
 Ensure external API JSON matches these dataclasses.
 If the upstream schema varies, add robust parsing/validation or optional fields.

 5) MCP tools
-- `main.py` registers four tools via `@mcp.tool`.
-Tool implementations call the request layer then use `utils.Utils.extract_joke` to format outputs.
+- `main.py` registers tools with FastMCP.
+Tool implementations call the repository/request layer then use `utils/formatters.extract_joke` to format outputs.
 When adding tools, keep IO separate from logic to simplify unit testing.

 6) Environment-sensitive imports
 - Because `URL` is computed from `Settings.API_BASE_URL` at import time (`utils/constants.py`), tests importing request modules will fail if `API_BASE_URL` is not set.
 In tests, set `API_BASE_URL` in the environment before import, or monkeypatch `utils.constants.URL`.